isaacghorbani/smstool/README.md

 # smstool
-a tools for easy use teh-sms api service.
+a laravel package for easy use teh-sms api service.